1) When Is The Best Time to Schedule My Maternity Session?

 Once booking has been confirmed, you will be emailed a detailed and informative newborn session prep guide on how to prepare your baby for the session, what to expect and an abundant amount of other helpful information that’ll give you a good insight on the session.
 You will also be emailed a session questionnaire on your preferred color scheme, props..etc.

 The links below will show you a sample of the full and mini newborn session.

-2) Who Chooses The Cake Smash Theme?
+2) Who Picks Out The Cake Smash Theme?

 1) How Do I Book My Session With You?

 Once you’re ready to make it official, I will put together your contract and emailed it along with your PayPal invoice for the non-refundable retainer fee of $35.
 Retainer is applied to the total amount due and the remaining balance can be paid when services have been rendered.
 All collections are subjected to a 8.25% Texas State Sales Tax and payments can be made via PayPal or Zelle Quick Pay.

 2) Who Has The Rights To The Images?

 Lily Hayes Photography, retains the copyright to all the images, per USC Title 17 (US Copyright Law).
 So just a little insight as to what that means, as the photographer, I retain the right to show off your gorgeous images to my other potential clients so that can see my beautiful work.
 You have solely, purchased reproduction rights, not the actual design.
 With your full print release (usage rights), you have the right to print and share the images being provided to you by, Lily Hayes Photography.

 3) Why Do You Only Deliver the Said Amount of Digitals & Not More, For The Listed Amount Of Time?